Whispers from the quantum core: the ringdown of semiclassical stars: Critical solutions: Time domain analysis

 The magnitude of the time delay for the semiclassical star model depends on both the compactness $C_{R}$ and the ratio $M/M_{\rm P}$ between the mass of the object and the Planck mass $M_{\rm P}$, which enters the solution through the renormalized stress-energy tensor.
 Semiclassical corrections introduce a new length scale that spoils the scale invariance of the classical solution.

 Figure~\ref{Fig:CrossingTime} displays the qualitative dependency of the crossing time on both compactness and scale separation.
 Regarding the dependency on the compactness, we observe an initial growth of the crossing time with $C_{R}$ until a maximum value is reached, followed by a subsequent decrease.
-This behaviour is caused by the decrease of values of the functions $h$ and $f$ in the stellar interior as $C_{R}$ increases.
+This behavior is caused by the decrease of values of the functions $h$ and $f$ in the stellar interior as $C_{R}$ increases.
 We can associate decreases in $f$ with larger time delays, while decreases in $h$ can be linked to a shrinking of the proper volume.
 These effects are perceived by null rays and compensate themselves causing, beyond certain $C_{R}>8/9$ value, a decrease of the crossing time with the compactness.
+Representations of the potentials both for sub-Buchdahl and super-Buchdahl stars are shown in Fig.~\ref{fig:Potentials}.
+It is possible to generate two stars of different compactness that have the same crossing time.
+The shape of their associated potentials will be different nonetheless, leading to distinct observational signatures.

 Regarding the dependency on scale separation between the ADM mass and the Planck mass, for the realistic case of a stellar mass object, $M/M_{\rm P}\gg1$, we see that for low values of the compactness, $C_{R}<8/9$, the quantity $\tau_{\text{ph}}/R$ approaches the classical solution value and is hence basically independent on $M/M_{\rm P}$.
 For very compact objects, $C_{R}> 8/9$, the crossing time $\tau_{\text{ph}}/R$ grows instead linearly with $M/M_{\rm P}$.
 In between both regimes lies the separatrix $C_{R}=8/9$, for which $\tau_{\text{ph}}/R\propto\left(M/M_{\rm P}\right)^\alpha$, with $\alpha\in(0,1)$.
 These scalings are valid for all the three cases of sub-critical, critical and super-critical density.
 This scaling of the crossing time, as we will see below, has crucial implications for the observability of the echo signal.